Description

 - Sheet width: 4 cm

-- Leaf color: light green
+- Colour of leaf: light green

-- Color of veins: pink and cream
+- Colour of veins: pink and cream

 - Hairs: stellate, 3 to 5 branches